 Information about the Company is disclosed in a timely manner through the RNS and RNS

-Reach services of the London Stock Exchange and our website: www.frontierip.co.uk .
+Reach services of the London Stock Exchange and in the regulatory news section of this website.
 Our Nomad and our Broker are also in regular contact with investors.

 In addition, the Company uses several digital channels, including the website, social media and email.
 The Chief Executive Officer, Neil Crabb, is regularly interviewed by specialist investor website Proactive Investors and we also hold events to which key stakeholders are invited.